EU NIS2 in Finland

 Entities

-The Finnish draft law affects all companies exceeding the thresholds for medium-sized enterprises as defined in Commission Recommendation 2003/361/EC §3.
+The Finnish draft law affects all companies meeting or exceeding the thresholds for medium-sized enterprises as defined in Commission Recommendation 2003/361/EC §3.
 Additionally, companies may also be affected regardless of their size §4.

 Unlike the EU NIS2 Directive, which distinguishes between essential and important entities, the Finnish NIS2 implementation refers to all affected parties uniformly as operators.